ulfschneider/ulf.website/content/posts/2024-07-20-prerender-pages.md

 > - Chrome also does not render cross-origin iframes on prerendered pages until activation.
 > <footer><a href="https://developer.chrome.com/docs/web-platform/prerender-pages"><cite>Prerender pages in Chrome for instant page navigations</cite></a>, Barry Pollard on developer.chrome.com</footer>

-Speculation Rules can be analyzed in the DevTools pane, you will find it for Chrome under *Application / Background Services / Speculative loads* what page *could* be prerendered and what *has* been prerendered.
+Speculation Rules can be analyzed in the DevTools, you will find it for Chrome under *DevTools → Application → Background Services → Speculative loads*.
+You can see there, for example, what page *could be* prerendered and what *has been* prerendered.

 <figure class="hero">
 <div class="inline-block border border-meta">